 The car park at the side of the church is available for use at weddings.
 Access is from Church street.
 A discretionary donation can be made using the gift aid scheme for use of the space and also if you wish the Hamilton Room to be opened for use of the toilet.
 There is a single toilet in the church.
 There is additional car parking space behind North Downs Primary School, and this can be booked for a gift aid donation to the school.

 13. Photographs & Video

-Photographs are not allowed in church during the service, but they are permitted in the vestry and from the church door as you come down the aisle to leave church.
+Taking photographs in church during the service should be discussed with the Rector.
 If you wish to make a tape-recording or video of your wedding please discuss it with whoever is to conduct the service.
 Please note that the organist and other fees may be doubled for the privilege of video and careful attention should be made to copyright laws.